MicrosoftDocs/fabric-docs/docs/data-engineering/data-engineering-and-science-workspace-admin-settings.md

 ## Default Pool for Workspace

-There are two options, you could use the **Starter Pool** (which are prehydrated live clusters automatlically created for your faster experience, but are of Medium size) or create a **Custom Spark Pool** and size the nodes, autoscaling and dynamic allocation of executors based on your requirements.
+There are two options, you could use the **Starter Pool** (which are prehydrated live clusters automatlically created for your faster experience, but are of Medium size) or create a **Custom Spark Pool** and size the nodes, autoscaling and dynamic allocation of executors based on your spark job requirements.

 > [!NOTE]
 > A starter pool with 10 nodes is provided for evaluation purposes.
 In the coming months, the starter pool will automatically be resized based on your purchased capacity size.